kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress2gateway/in_cluster_console.md

 summary:

 1. Enable `IngressPlanAnnotation=true` feature gate on the controller
-2. Generate Gateway manifests with `lbc-migrate` (dry-run is on by default)
+2. Generate Gateway resource manifests with `lbc-migrate` (dry-run is on by default)
 3. Apply the manifests — both controllers write their plans as annotations
 4. Launch the console to compare them